 How Fast Should Trades Settle?

 Recent regulatory and industry initiatives aim to streamline post-trade infrastructures.
 Does faster settlement benefit markets?
 We build a model of intermediated trading with imperfectly competitive securities lending.
-Faster settlement reduces counterparty risk but increases borrowing needs.
-We find that flexible failure-to-deliver penalties reduce the tension between credit risk and liquidity, disciplining security lender competition and allowing for real-time settlement.
+Faster settlement benefits impatient traders but increases borrowing needs.
+We find that flexible failure-to-deliver penalties reduce this tension, disciplining security lender competition and allowing for real-time settlement.
 Optimal penalties resemble put options on the lending market: They protect traders against high settlement costs, but do not eliminate failures-to-deliver.
 Mandating automatic security borrowing to prevent failures-to-deliver triggers a toxic settlement rat race to lock in low borrowing costs.

 Keywords: Market design, trade settlement, security lending, counterparty risk